 Trail Accessibility Hub

-We’re pleased to announce that we have been awarded a $644,000 grant from the Vermont Outdoor Recreation Economic Collaborative (VOREC) Community Grant Program (CGP) to improve accessibility on public trails in Vermont.
+We’re pleased to announce that we have been awarded a $644,000 grant from the Vermont Outdoor Recreation Economic Collaborative (VOREC) Community Grant Program (CGP) to improve public trail accessibility in Vermont.
 The project, co-led by our five partner organizations, takes place between June 1, 2024 and December 2025, concluding with a final set of recommendations to the the State of Vermont on how to continue the work.

 WHO WE ARE